 Wykery Copse

-Wykery Copse is a 3.15 hectare ancient semi-natural woodland which contains a mixture of woodland types including wet ash-maple, valley and base-rich alder, and oak with birch and hazel.
+Wykery Copse is a 3.15 hectare ancient semi-natural woodland.
+It contains a mixture of woodland types including wet ash-maple, valley and base-rich alder, and oak with birch and hazel.

-The Copse, which, is located on the western outskirts of Bracknell and is connected to 2 surrounding play areas, was designated as a Site of Special Scientific Interest (SSSI) in 1984 for its important wildlife value.
+The Copse is located on the western outskirts of Bracknell and is connected to 2 surrounding play areas.
+It designated as a Site of Special Scientific Interest (SSSI) in 1984 for its important wildlife value.

 Facilities